Ahzobeiri/Persian_Tweets_Irony_Detection_With_Pre-Trained_ParsBert/README.md

 # Persian_Tweets_Irony_Detection_With_Pre-Trained_ParsBert
-In this Repository, We utlized the pre-trained Persian language model "ParsBERT" v3.0 (https://huggingface.co/HooshvareLab/bert-fa-zwnj-base) to do the "Sentiment analysis" NLP task
+In this Repository, We utilized the pre-trained Persian language model "ParsBERT" v3.0 (https://huggingface.co/HooshvareLab/bert-fa-zwnj-base) to do the "Sentiment Analysis" NLP task for detecting Irony Tweets from 14950 Persian Tweets in X(Twitter).
+So after pre-processing and making the data ready, we fine-tuned the ParsBERT model from the HuggingFace on this dataset.